charlesdaniels/bitshuffle/README.rst

 =================

-BitShuffel Data Packet Specification (compatibilty level 1)
+BitShuffle Data Packet Specification (compatibilty level 1)
 -----------------------------------------------------------

 A BitShuffle data packet is a sequence of ASCII text.
 A data packet may be